StarGazingHomies/Infinite-Craft/Readme.md

 pip install -r requirements.txt
 ```

+Then, you need to provide headers in `headers.json` for the Neal API.

-To run the script, simply run:
+To run the script to start searching low-depth elements, simply run:
 ```commandline
 python main.py
 ```